evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/c-api/unicode.rst

    Copy the Unicode object contents into the :c:type:`wchar_t` buffer *w*.
-At most *size* :c:type:`wchar_t` characters are copied (excluding a possibly trailing null termination character).
+At most *size* :c:type:`wchar_t` characters are copied (excluding a possibly trailing 0-termination character).
 Return the number of :c:type:`wchar_t` characters copied or -1 in case of an error.
-Note that the resulting :c:type:`wchar_t*` string may or may not be null-terminated.
-It is the responsibility of the caller to make sure that the :c:type:`wchar_t*` string is null-terminated in case this is required by the application.
+Note that the resulting :c:type:`wchar_t*` string may or may not be 0-terminated.
+It is the responsibility of the caller to make sure that the :c:type:`wchar_t*` string is 0-terminated in case this is required by the application.
 Also, note that the :c:type:`wchar_t*` string might contain null characters, which would cause the string to be truncated when used with most C functions.